barryclark/jekyll-now/_posts/2018-10-29-First-review.md

 ---
 layout: post
-title: Tackling your first review: getting over the hurdle.
+title: Tackling your first review, getting over the hurdle.
 ---

 As early career researchers, we eventually start publishing articles and showcasing our work to the world.
 With such exposure comes the occasional request to review other research articles within your area of expertise.